Forever By D.I. Jolly

 “I don’t know what else to say.”

 The tears were running freely down her face, as he got up and headed for the door.
 She wanted to run after him and beg him to just try, tell him she’d be there with him and it wasn’t as scary to fall in love as he thought.
 But she was so angry and so hurt that all she could do was sit there and cry.
-Then all at once she knew exactly what she was going to do, she knew exactly how she could get her message across to him, and in a way that he wouldn’t be able to deny or ignore.
+Then all at once, she knew exactly what she was going to do, she knew exactly how she could get her message across to him, and in a way that he wouldn’t be able to deny or ignore.
 She looked into herself, gathered up the shattered pieces of her heart, paid for the coffee and left.

 Rick continued to berate himself all the way to his favourite bar where his friends were waiting.
 He’d managed to spin the story that she came across as irrational and unstable, and they’d all been joking about him ending up in her basement.
 It was funny during the day but as the night had set in he’d started to lose his sense of humour.
 He wasn’t about to admit that to his friends though.
-In his mind, that would mean that he did actually have feeling for her, and it was far too soon for that thought.
+In his mind, that would mean that he did actually have feelings for her, and it was far too soon for that thought.

 “So how did it go?”